Northern Victorian Resource Manager updates 2026/27 seasonal determination outlook

-“Customers in these systems should factor the risk of spill into their plans for the remaining months of 2024/25.”
+“Customers in these systems should factor the risk of spill into their plans for the remaining weeks of 2025/26,” said Dr Bailey.

-Further detail on outlook for the 2025/26 Season
+Further detail on outlook for the 2026/27 season

-The Bullarook seasonal determination outlook for 2024/25 is based on historical flow records that have been adjusted to match climate conditions observed since 1975.
+The outlooks for 2026/27 seasonal determinations are based on historical flow records that have been adjusted to match climate conditions observed since 1975.
 The outlook scenarios presented are:

 - Wet Inflow volumes to major storages that are greater in 10 years out of 100